iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.health.covid19 3 reviews"/>
 </p>

+> Pros: good to know the official safe links here.
+Cons: it's really just a collection of web links, nothing more.<br> :date: __2020-07-14 00:47:47__

 > I'm looking for my location as my mum said there's been more cases where I live but it only gives U the choice to see Australia wide and not what U want to see I wanted to see my part of Victoria but it only covers Victoria itself and other places it would be good if it was more in depth<br> :date: __2020-07-02 17:02:12__

 > Only used occasionally as it is quite bitsy in that finding info isn't that intuitive.
 Most concerning is that finding specific details about Victoria is a link to a powerbi report that is almost impossible to navigate on a phone, the point of the app.
 If you want to view graphs and charts, find your local municipalities etc, then I'd suggest you head for a PC that it was built for the job.
 Interactive charts are a good concept but not when prepared for a PC and viewed on a phone.<br> :date: __2020-06-19 13:30:45__